andrewagrahamhodges/man_ads_java_less_client/README.md

 * Remember Session Credentials
 * Easy to use

-Ready for Linux, and Windows Only
+Only Ready for Linux (Ubuntu 16.04 and Ubuntu 18.04 both in 64 Bits OS Version) and Microsoft Windows 7 to 10 (32 Bit and 64  Bit is Also Supported)

 If you use OSX please use https://github.com/bacgroup/man_ovd_client